hutte-recipes/hutte-flxbl/README.md

 4. **Finally, when the Pull Request is merged, a new data package will be published.
 This new data package will be provisioned to any new scratch org**, as configured in [Hutte.yml](./hutte.yml).

 ## ALM Automations

-Pull Request validations, deployments on Pull Request Merge, releases and other operations like these will be performed following the [Flxbl template](https://github.com/dxatscale/dxatscale-template).
-Some screenshots of these can be seen below.

 - **Automated Validations on Pull Request**